bcampdat/my-git-project/README.md

 # my git project
 > my code for the project

- I'm in the feature branch
+ # I'm in the feature branch

+> Another change